Alan Reynolds (footballer): Return to Waterford

-In the 2018/2019 season, Reynolds guided Waterford to fourth position in the League of Ireland Premier Division.
+In the 2018 season, Reynolds guided Waterford to fourth position in the League of Ireland Premier Division.

 Dundalk assistant

 In late June 2020, Reynolds was named assistant manager at Dundalk after Waterford laid off their entire squad through E-Mail during the COVID-19 pandemic.
+Upon the sacking of manager Vinny Perth, Reynolds alongside John Gill acted as interim managers of the club for a 3–1 defeat to Sligo Rovers on 22 August 2020.

 Republic of Ireland U21 assistant

 In July 2021 Reynolds was named as assistant manager of the Reoublic of Ireland U21 team under manager Jim Crawford.
+On 5 August 2024, Reynolds departed his post as assistant manager, following criticism from Bohemians fans that he was not fully committed to his post as Bohs manager.

 Shelbourne assistant

 Reynolds was appointed assistant with Shelbourne ahead of the 2021 League of Ireland First Division season, while also remaining Republic of Ireland U21 assistant.
-After helping guide Shels to promotion by winning the 2021 League of Ireland First Division, Reynolds left the club when manager Ian Morris was sacked at the end of the season.
+After helping guide Shels to promotion by winning the 2021 League of Ireland First Division, Reynolds left the club when manager Ian Morris left at the end of the season.

 Derry City assistant

 Reynolds was named as assistant manager of Derry City in December 2021, working under manager Ruaidhrí Higgins, combining the role with his Republic of Ireland U21 role.
 In October 2022, he turned down an offer to become manager of Bohemians.